 Senior Thesis, Loyola University Chicago, Chicago, IL, 2005

 Juried Exhibition, Loyola University Chicago, Chicago, IL, 2005

 The physical absence of my favorite color embodies desire in my paintings.

 Blue is my favorite color.
 I love water and the hot clear skies of the Texas summer, as I am drawn both to the tender innocence and the menacing coldness of blue eyes.

 I avoid using blue pigments in my paintings, instead relying on tricks of color theory and cultural bias to make my favorite color appear to the beholder.

 The coolest color in my palette is a mix of carbon black and titanium white, two “non-colors” pitted against the heat of red and yellow.

 In the real world, blue eyes, after all, are not the result of blue pigments, but rather the lack of warm pigments found in green, hazel, and brown eyes.

 Likewise, the true blue of pure water is intensified by depth and its penetration by the whitest light.
 Alternatively, water can be made to appear blue by rendering it impure with the addition of blue pigments.

 Painting is artifice.
-In painting, I attempt to bring closer the distant, make permanent the fleeting, and concretize my embarrassing fantasies into objects I hope people can simply enjoy for their beauty.
+In painting, I attempt to bring closer the distant, make permanent the fleeting, and concretize my fancies into objects I hope people can simply enjoy for their beauty.